Opsgenie

 value

-Alert in Opsgenie (e.g. my-entity-override-tag
+Alert in Opsgenie (e.g. my-entity-override-tag)

 ✓

 You can add a list of tags to use for lookup.
-Cortex will use an OR
+Cortex will use an OR operator when querying Opsgenie (e.g. backend:my-entity OR service:another-value).

-field also supports wildcards (e.g. value: my-entity*
+The value field also supports wildcards (e.g. value: my-entity*).

 Adding a schedule